 This problem is not new.
 It first started when Clubs like Costco and Sam’s started popping up in the 80’s.
 Suddenly, brands had to figure out a way to balance Club and Grocery pricing while taking advantage of a new, fast-growing channel.
 The biggest difference between now and then is that consumers now can check prices within seconds on their phone.

-So, how do you avoid losing your brand equity while also balancing your pricing across online and offline channels?
+So, how do you avoid losing your brand equity while ensuring price parity across online and offline channels?

 The key areas to consider are: